 Check the current server state by using the bin/server-state command.
-If the Metrics Engine does not appear to be accepting connections from clients, reasons can include the following:
+If the server does not appear to be accepting connections from clients, reasons can include the following:

-- The Metrics Engine is not running. - The underlying system on which the Metrics Engine is installed is not running. - The Metrics Engine is running, but is not reachable as a result of a network or firewall configuration problem.
-If that is the case, connection attempts should time out rather than be rejected. - If the Metrics Engine is configured to allow secure communication via SSL or StartTLS, a problem with the key manager and/or trust manager configuration can cause connection rejections.
-Messages are written to the server access log for each failed connection attempt. - The Metrics Engine may have reached its maximum number of allowed connections.
-Messages should be written to the server access log for each rejected connection attempt. - If the Metrics Engine is configured to restrict access based on the address of the client, then messages should be written to the server access log for each rejected connection attempt. - If a connection handler encounters a significant error, then it can stop listening for new requests.
+- The server is not running. - The underlying system on which the server is installed is not running.

+- The server is running, but is not reachable as a result of a network or firewall configuration problem.
+If that is the case, connection attempts should time out rather than be rejected. - If the server is configured to allow secure communication via SSL or StartTLS, a problem with the key manager and/or trust manager configuration can cause connection rejections.
+Messages are written to the server access log for each failed connection attempt. - The server may have reached its maximum number of allowed connections.
+Messages should be written to the server access log for each rejected connection attempt. - If the server is configured to restrict access based on the address of the client, then messages should be written to the server access log for each rejected connection attempt. - If a connection handler encounters a significant error, then it can stop listening for new requests.
 A message should be written to the server error log with information about the problem.
 Restarting the server can also solve the issue.
-Another option is to create an LDIF file that disables and then re-enables the connection handler, create the con-fig/auto-process-ldif directory if it does not already exist, and then copy the LDIF file into it.
+Another option is to create an LDIF file that disables and then re-enables the connection handler, create the config/auto-process-ldif directory if it does not already exist, and then copy the LDIF file into it.